 Step 3: Using a measuring cylinder, 137±0.5 cm3 of distilled water was measured and transferred to the aforementioned 250cm3 beaker to obtain pH 2 buffer solution.

-5pH 5 buffer
+8.5 Preparation of pH 5 buffer

 8.5.1 Reagent 1 Preparation (0.10 moldm-3 Glacial Acetic Acid)

-0.600g of Glacial Acetic Acid was weighed on a digital scale.
+Step 1: 0.600g of Glacial Acetic Acid was weighed on a digital scale.

-2: The salt was then transferred to a beaker containing 50cm3 distilled water and the solution was stirred thoroughly.
+Step 2: The salt was then transferred to a beaker containing 50cm3 distilled water and the solution was stirred thoroughly.

 Step 3: The solution was transferred to a 100cm3 standard flask and the standard flask was filled with distilled water until the 100cm3 mark.